anirudhvr/keyserve/README.md

 the HIPAARails Rails 3 module https://github.com/oakenshield/hipaarails.

 ### Admin
-See config.rb to set the admin username, email and password.
+1. See config/config.rb to set the admin username, email and password.
 Only the admin can add and create new users (via the API).
 Each new user gets an api key which must be provided with each request.
+2. To enable S3 backup/retrieval, you will want to create a file with your AWS access credentials and the encryption key and initiailization vector (to encrypt the DB), and put these in your environment variable.
+For example, if you are using bash, put the following in a file and source it before running the app.
+`export AMAZON_ACCESS_KEY_ID='mykeyid'`
+`export AMAZON_SECRET_ACCESS_KEY='mysecret'`
+`export DB_ENCRYPTION_KEY="myenckey"`
+`export DB_ENCRYPTION_IV="myenciv"`
+3. You can create keys/IVs for your chosen encryption algo using `scripts/create_key_iv.rb`

 API
 ---